 Mid-2018 saw a huge jump in the number of malware detections at organizations around the globe.
 Attacks on businesses increased by 55% in the third quarter of 2018, according to Malwarebytes.
 In contrast, attacks on consumers increased by only 4% during the same period.
 Researchers at Malwarebytes explained, “Threat actors are searching for more bang for their buck, and business targets are returning more value for their efforts.”

 In 2020, agriculture quietly became an increased target for malware as detections skyrocketed over the previous year’s figures.
 According to Malwarebytes, the agriculture industry suffered through a 607% increase in malware detections.
 Overall, the agriculture industry is ranked 7th in total malware detections, tied with the automotive industry.

 Across all industries, business service companies report the largest share or malware detections.
 According to Malwarebytes, roughly 18% of all commercial malware detections are occur within business services, followed by software and technology at 15%, education at 14%, manufacturing at 10% and healthcare at 10%.

 Big spike in banking Trojans

-Banking Trojans spiked suddenly in Q3, quickly becoming the #1 malware detection for both businesses and consumers.
+Over the last few years, banking Trojans have been among the most common types of malware detections for both businesses and consumers.
 This malware runs quietly in the background and spies on users when they log into online banking websites, thereby stealing their login credentials.
 And it’s not just workers’ personal banking accounts you need to be concerned about.
 Banking Trojans can also steal login information for your business’s banking accounts and other online financial services.
 Three big Trojans to watch for are Emotet, Panda Banker and UriZone.

 Antimalware solutions aren’t keeping up